 $6 per participant, per month recordkeeping fee for each participant with an account balance over $100.
 This is deducted from participant accounts monthly.
 You (the business owner) may elect to pay it quarterly on behalf of the participants.

-Financial professional fee, if you choose to work with one.
-If the financial professional bills you (the business owner) directly, you will pay this fee.
-If the financial professional chooses to be paid out of plan assets, this fee will be deducted quarterly from participant balances in the plan on a pro-rated basis.
-The plan must have a balance of $5,000 at the end of each quarter or no fee will be applied.
+Financial professional and/or TPA fees, if you choose to work with one.
+If the financial professional or TPA bills you (the business owner) directly, you will pay this fee.
+If the financial professional chooses to be paid out of plan assets, this assets, this fee will be deducted quarterly from participant balances in the plan on a pro-rated basis.

 How do contributions work?